It turns out just about every audience loves to learn something while they’re being entertained.

 The day I started to combine some informative, “enlightening” content with my musical performances is the day my career changed permanently, and for the better.

-With so many talented performers today struggling to figure out how to make a good living as an artist, I’m humbly putting this forward as one great way to do that.
+With so many talented performers out there struggling to figure out how to make a good living as an artist, I’m humbly putting this forward as one outstanding way to do that.

 Educate, Entertain and Enlighten